jonrau1/ElectricEye/README.md

 ## Synopsis

-- **280+ security & AWS best practice detections** including services not covered by Security Hub/Config (AppStream, Cognito, EKS, ECR, DocDB, etc.), all findings are **aligned to NIST CSF, NIST 800-53, AICPA TSC and ISO 27001:2013**.
+- **320+ security & AWS best practice detections** including services not covered by Security Hub/Config (MemoryDB, Cognito, EKS, ECR, DocDB, Amazon Managed Blockchain, etc.), all findings are **aligned to NIST CSF, NIST 800-53, AICPA TSC and ISO 27001:2013**.

-- Supports every **AWS Region and Partition** (Commercial, AWS GovCloud and AWS China Region)
+- Supports every **AWS Region and Partition** (Commercial, AWS GovCloud and AWS China Region).

 - Built with **full AWS Security Hub support** in mind, can optionally output to JSON or CSV. **Can run as a CLI tool, in Fargate, as a standalone Container, or anywhere else** you can run Python (K8s, Batch, CodeBuild, EC2, etc.).

-- **Multiple add-ons enable automated remediation, ChatOps, finding purging, and integrations** with third-party tools such as DisruptOps, Pagerduty, Slack, ServiceNow Incident Management, Jira, Azure DevOps, Shodan and Microsoft Teams.
+- **Multiple add-ons enable automated remediation, ChatOps, and other integrations** with third-party tools such as DisruptOps (a FireMon company), PagerDuty, Slack, ServiceNow Incident Management, Atlassian Jira, Azure DevOps Boards, Shodan.io and Microsoft Teams.

 ## Description

 ElectricEye is a set of Python scripts (affectionately called **Auditors**) that continuously monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
-All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub (optionally you can send findings to DisruptOps, CSV or JSON).
+All **Auditors** are controlled via a centralized controller in the CLI, and can be expanded to cover more services, new checks, or customization of the AWS Security Finding Format (ASFF).
+All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub (optionally you can send findings to DisruptOps, CSV, JSON or PostgreSQL).
 Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.
-ElectricEye supports all AWS commercial, China, and GovCloud Regions.
+ElectricEye supports all AWS commercial, AWS China, and GovCloud Regions.

-**Note**: If you would like to use the "classic" version of ElectricEye it is available in [this branch](https://github.com/jonrau1/ElectricEye/tree/electriceye-classic), however, it will not include any new auditors for services such as QLDB, RAM, etc. Some screenshots may not work correctly due to the linking, sorry about that.

-ElectricEye was designed to run on AWS Fargate, which is a serverless container orchestration service, you can also run it via a CLI anywhere you have the required dependencies installed.
+ElectricEye was designed to run on AWS Fargate, which is a serverless container orchestration service, however you can also run it via a CLI anywhere you have the required dependencies installed and IAM Permissions.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
 ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack/Pagerduty/Microsoft Teams, and ElectricEye-Reports integrates with QuickSight, and the Config-Deletion-Pruner will auto-archive findings as Config-supported resources are deleted.
 All add-ons are supported by both CloudFormation and Terraform and can also be used independently of the core module itself.

 Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Reliability Engineers (SREs), Internal Audit and/or Compliance Analysts.

+**Note**: If you would like to use the "classic" version of ElectricEye it is available in [this branch](https://github.com/jonrau1/ElectricEye/tree/electriceye-classic), however, it will not include any new auditors for services such as QLDB, RAM, etc. Some screenshots may not work correctly due to the linking, sorry about that.

 ## Solution Architecture

 **Note:** This high level architecture shows potential places to run ElectricEye, as of V2.0 ElectricEye now uses a controller CLI mechanism that does not rely on running in Fargate (though you can still do that).
-Theoretically you should be able to run ElectricEye anywhere you have at least `Python 3.6` installed with access to required AWS credentials and IAM Permissions.
+Theoretically you should be able to run ElectricEye anywhere you have at least `Python 3.6` installed with access to required AWS credentials and Python dependencies.

 ![High-level Architecture](./screenshots/high-level-architecture.jpg)